SoftwareAG/c8y-docs/content/web/tutorials-bundle/add-a-tab-to-a-device.md

 Explanation of the numbers above:

  1. Provides the multi-provider hook `HOOK_ROUTE_ONCE`.
 This tells the application to extend the current route configuration.
  2. Specifies that we want to use a value to define the route hook.
-You can also use a class here, for example if you want to resolve the routes asynchronously.
+You can also use a class here, for example, if you want to resolve the routes asynchronously.
  3. Defines the context of the route.
 Use the `ViewContext` enum to define it.
 For this example you want to extend the context of a device.
  4. The path where it is going to be shown.
 It is added to the context path.
 For this example the complete path is: `device/:id/hello`.
  5. Defines which component that should be shown if the path is hit by a user.